nextflow-io/nf-co2footprint/docs/usage/parameters.md

 - `powerdrawCpuDefault`: the default value used as the power draw from a computing core.
 This is only applied if the parameter `ignoreCpuModel` is set or if the retrieved `cpu_model` could not be found in the given CPU TDP data.
 Default: 12.0.
+- `machineType`: the type of machine the computation is executed upon.
+Has to be in ['compute cluster', 'local', ''].
+  `process.executor` is used to infer the `machineType` when no value is set.
+  Default: 'local' / PUE of 1.0